jbuckman/jbuckman.github.io/_posts/2022-11-18-on-the-road-to-st-petersburg.md

 ---

-[^0]: If you are finding this hard to accept, one thing that might be helpful in understanding my position is to consider how you would argue in favor of expected-value maximization to someone with a *worse* philosophy.

 [^1]: The most widely-known resolution is actually described in [the paper that originally introduced the paradox](https://www.jstor.org/stable/1909829).
 This resolution introduces the idea of *utility functions*.
 The motivation behind utility theory is that the goal of a gambler is not to maximize the amount of dollars he earns; it's to maximize his quality of life.
 For example, the \\$1,000,000th dollar you earn is probably less useful to you than the \\$100th dollar.
 Mathematically, it is simply a nonlinear monotonic transformation that maps from the amount of dollars you have in your bank account to the amount of “utility” those dollars bring you. <br><br>How does this idea resolve the St. Petersburg paradox?
 Any concave utility function, such as log or root, ensures that payoff for getting a large numbers of heads grows more slowly than the probabilities drop, so the expected value of the payoff becomes bounded.
 For example, using square-root utility, the sum becomes $$\sum_{n=1}^{\infty} \sqrt{2^{n}}\left(\frac{1}{2^{n}}\right) \approx 2.41$$. <br><br>As a decision-making framework, I found this quite unsatisfying for two reasons.
 Firstly, it is much less elegant than expected-value maximization, because of the introduction of a free parameter: the choice of utility function.
 Out of the infinitude of monotonic functions, which one should I select?
 The choice is ultimately arbitrary, and I don’t like the idea of my universal decision-making framework relying on this sort of arbitrary decision. <br><br>Secondly, many choices of utility function do not even fully resolve the paradox.
 Any invertible utility function can be "canceled out" with a corresponding change to the rewards.
 For example, if I am using square-root utility, my expected value on the classic doubling game is bounded, as we just saw.
 But what if I am given the opportunity to pay \\$1,000,000,000 to play a variant of the doubling game where the payout for $$n$$ heads is $$(2^{n})^2$$ dollars?
 The expected value becomes $$\sum_{n=1}^{\infty} \sqrt((2^{n})^2)\left(\frac{1}{2^{n}}\right) = \sum_{n=1}^{\infty} 1 = \infty$$, and I am right back where I started: willing to pay any finite amount of money for this chance at infinite utility.
 This is fixable by mandating bounded utility, but that seems silly.

 [^2]: This resolution argues that expectation is not *truly* infinite, because the counterparty can default on their payout.
 In other words, if I ever managed to hit a miraculous streak of heads that nets me \\$1,000,000,000,000, I may still earn only \\$1,000,000 if that's all the money that my counterparty has available.
 With this assumption (which is in fact identical mathematically to upper-bounded utility), the expectation value becomes bounded once again. <br><br>Unfortunately, this is not a resolution at all.
 The reason is that a sufficiently-large finite bankroll has all the same flaws as the infinite one.
 For any given entry fee (for example, \\$1,000,000) we can always construct a scenario where a counterparty has a sufficiently-large bankroll (in this case, $$2^{1000001}$$) for the game to have positive expected value.
 Thus, even when the bankroll of the counterparty is required to be finite, we can still find situations where expected-value maximization will choose to play the doubling game at arbitrarily-high entrance fees.

-[^3]: It's challenging to argue that one decision-making framework is superior to another, because it's a fundamentally philosophical issue. *Within* the context of a specific framework, it's straightforward to identify which *choices* are superior.
-Indeed, that's the whole purpose of a framework, which is at its core nothing more than a way of inducing a ranking over choices. <br><br>But comparing *between* frameworks is an entirely different ballgame.
-There's no external, objective metric that will tell us which is the best.
-We're forced to invoke subjective arguments: about which frameworks make the most sense, seem like they work well, or just "feel right".
-For people who consider themselves objective, rational decision-makers, this can be an uncomfortable realization.
-Even if choices are rational *within* the context of their preferred framework, they are ultimately reliant on the subjective decision to utilize that framework at all. <br><br>Now, don't confuse my point with some postmodern "everything is the same, all approaches are valid" nonsense.
-Some frameworks really are better than others.
-But we need to accept the fact that we will not be able to show which framework is preferrable with any purely numerical proof.
-The argument will have some subjective elements, as science and philosophy often do.
-In this case, the argument I’m making in favor of this approach relies on elegance, universality, naturalness, and alignment with intuitions.

 [^4]: If you haven’t heard this term before, it’s because I made it up.
 I want to be clear about something: my approach is closely related to many extremely well-studied problems in probability theory, and I’m not claiming that any of the ideas I discuss here are really novel.
 For example, all of the proofs that I include already appear in textbooks.
 But I haven't seen anybody set things up from quite this same angle, and this choice of resolution is not mainstream (e.g., it isn't explained on Wikipedia).
 There doesn't seem to already be a widely-used word for what I am describing, so academic norms be damned, I reserve the right to coin my own terminology for use on my personal blog.